HOME | PDF |

 Abstract

-Thyroid Diseases (TD) is due to failure in compatibility with physiological changes during pregnancy (PG) which leads to maternal outcome (MO) and foetal outcome (FO).
-Therefore, it is of interest to evaluate the prevalence of TD in PG and its correlation with MO and FO.
-450 pregnant female patients were investigated on the basis of detailed history, clinical information and lab investigation to record MO & FO for Hyperthyroidism (HYT) & hypothyroidism (HT) disorders.
-We found that, significant difference (p<0.01) which indicates that those who had received treatment for HT has less complications compared to those who had not received treatment.
-Thus, HT warrants careful management to mitigate associated risks and complications.
+Thyroid disorders during pregnancy lead to maternal outcome and foetal outcome.
+Therefore, it is of interest to evaluate the prevalence of thyroid disorders in pregnancy and its correlation with maternal outcome and foetal outcome.
+Hence, 450 pregnant female patients were investigated on the basis of detailed history, clinical information and lab investigation to record maternal outcome and foetal outcome for Hyperthyroidism and hypothyroidism disorders.
+Data shows that those who had received treatment for hypothyroidism has less complications compared to those who had not received treatment.
+Thus, hypothyroidism warrants careful management to mitigate associated risks and complications.

 Keywords